LucaMartinoia/LucaMartinoia.github.io/_projects/quasihydrodynamics.md

 </div>

 <p style='text-align: justify;'>In hydrodynamics charges are exactly conserved.
 However, in real materials this is rarely true, since electrons can lose momentum and energy to impurities and phonons.
-Therefore the theory of hydrodynamics must be expanded to what is known as quasihydrodynamics, a theory in which charges are not exactly conserved, but are allowed to slowly relax to equilibrium.</p>
+Therefore the theory of hydrodynamics must be expanded to what is known as quasihydrodynamics, a theory in which charges are not exactly conserved, but are allowed to slowly relax to equilibrium {% cite Amoretti:2023hpb %}.</p>

-<p style='text-align: justify;'>On this regard, the research questions I am working on are: is it possible to develop a formally well-defined theory of quasihydrodynamics?
+<p style='text-align: justify;'>On this regard, the research questions I am working on are: is it possible to develop a formally well-defined theory of quasihydrodynamics {% cite Amoretti:2022ovc %}?
 How are the equations modified with respect to standard fluid dynamics?
-Are there constraints coming from symmetries and entropy production?
+Are there constraints coming from symmetries and entropy production {% cite Amoretti:2023vhe %}?
 And how should we interpret these physically?</p>